-For years, I’ve always assumed that when injured ice was the go to…however after putting ice on my knee repeatedly last summer I was told “STOP THAT”.
-In that particular case my muscles were tight and each time I iced them, I just made them tighter.
+For years, I’ve always assumed that when injured ice was the go to.
+However after putting ice on my knee repeatedly last summer I was told “STOP THAT”.
+In that particular case my muscles were tight and each time I iced them, I made them tighter.

-Once I started to apply some heat the muscle relaxed and I could start doing assisted stretching, which is part of what helped to quickly resolve what I had been battling for months.
+In my case, once I started to apply heat the muscle relaxed and I could start doing assisted stretching, which is part of what helped to quickly resolve what I had been battling for months.
 This made me wonder when I should actually be using ice vs heat and what else I might not know about managing injuries.

-After lots of research and talking to different PT’s, I found that the science is changing on the old RICE beliefs as more doctors are looking to ideas of active stretching and using heat…mostly I say find what works for you.
+After lots of research and talking to different PT’s, I found that the science is changing on the old RICE beliefs as more doctors are looking to ideas of active stretching and using heat…mostly I say find what works for you, but you should understand why more people are now saying to stay away from ice.

 Here are some guidelines based on my discussions: